This article originally appeared on VICE US.

 The video, which was shared by Breonna Taylor’s sister, Juniyah Palmer, is among the first pieces of footage to be shared publicly from the night of Taylor’s death.

 Sam Aguiar, who represents Taylor’s family, said the video shows Walker was clearly being compliant.
 He also pointed out that there are many officers on scene that the Louisville Metro Police Department has still not identified.

-So far, LMPD has only disciplined one officer, Brett Hankison, who was fired by the department last month.
-He fired more than ten bullets, according to his termination letter, and “displayed an extreme indifference to the value of human life.”
+So far, LMPD has disciplined only one officer, Brett Hankison, who was fired by the department last month.
+He fired more than 10 bullets, according to his termination letter, and “displayed an extreme indifference to the value of human life.”
 LMPD has put three other officers on administrative reassignment, including Myles Cosgrove, Jonathan Mattingly, and Joshua Jaynes.

 The LMPD did not immediately respond to a VICE News request for comment.

-Monday, July 13th will mark the four month anniversary of Breonna Taylor’s death.
+Monday, July 13, will mark the four-month anniversary of Breonna Taylor’s death.

 Cover: In an aerial view from a drone, a large-scale ground mural depicting Breonna Taylor with the text 'Black Lives Matter' is seen being painted at Chambers Park on July 5, 2020 in Annapolis, Maryland.
 (Photo: Patrick Smith/Getty Images)